Fissium/zmk-config/README.md

-# ZMK config for Corne Keyboard
+# ZMK config for CORNE Keyboard